rjri/pkclusteringmdl/index.md

 $ java -jar pkclusteringmdl.jar
 ```

 Upon execution of the program, an interface window as seen on the image below will appear.
 In this window, the user may insert the path to a CSV file with the pharmacokinetic data to be used.
 In this example, the file Bal-3C-20-20-20-LV.csv given in the data folder is used.
-The user may choose the criteria to use (MDL or NML) by selecting a radio button.
+The user may choose the criteria to be used (MDL or NML) by selecting a radio button.

 ![](https://i.imgur.com/vW5vuwH.png)